algoverzum/problemset/topics/functions/lower-count/statement/statement.en.md

 We run safety tests on spacecraft reactors.
 In one phase, the on-board calculator tests how many reactors will operate under a certain load.
 Write a function that can count how many are below a given limit among a list of load levels stored in a memory.

 ### Template
 Start from the predefined template code!
 Do not change anything in the main program, otherwise it will not be accepted.
-You need to write the `count_lower` function, which takes as parameters the sequence of numbers and the limit, and returns the number of items below the limit.
+You need to write the `count_lower` function, which takes as parameters the sequence of numbers and the limit and returns the number of items below the limit.

 ### Constraints
 * $1 \le N \le 100$, where $N$ is the size of the number sequence.